Feeling This: Music video

 The video follows students at a dystopian-based correctional facility who rebel and take over the establishment, intertwined with shots of the band performing outside the prison in a cage, providing a "soundtrack to the chaos."
 Hoppus described their idea for the facility: "It's kind of a combination of prep school and reform school, and it's very repressed and kids are being held down.
-There is a lot of authority and a lot of strict regimen, and the kids lash out and take over the school and destroy the place with Prison riot."
+There is a lot of authority and a lot of strict regimen, and the kids lash out and take over the school and destroy the place."
 The band's main goal for the video was for it to resemble an art piece, much in the same way they viewed the production of the album, to keep in line with tone.
 To this end, they enlisted director David LaChapelle.
 LaChapelle's input—which "ranges from an evil prison warden cracking a whip at marching school kids to escapees ripping their uniforms and doing acrobatic moves down the hallways"—was regarded by the band as "completely wacked out and twisted, which is exactly what we love."

 In the narrative, the boys and girls are separated at the school and sexually repressed, and release their energies when they meet between a glass window.
 The entire music video was shot on September 30, 2003, at the abandoned Lincoln Heights Jail north of downtown Los Angeles, only a few days ahead of its premiere.